jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 ### 45 Evidence of death
 (1) A registered society or branch shall not pay any sum of money upon the death of a member or other person whose death is, or ought to be, entered in any register of deaths, except upon the production—
   (a) of a death certificate (within the meaning of section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995) relating to the death of the member or other person; or
-  (ab) of a doctor's certificate (within the meaning of section 2(1) of the Burial and Cremation Act 1964) relating to the death of the member or other person; or
+  (ab) of a certificate of cause of death (as defined in section 2(1) of the Burial and Cremation Act 1964) relating to the death of the member or other person; or
   (b) of the grant of probate of the will of the member or other person or of letters of administration to his estate.
 (2) Subsection (1)﻿(a) shall not apply to deaths at sea or out of New Zealand, nor to a death where the body cannot be found, nor to any death certified by a coroner to be the subject of a pending inquiry, nor to any case where the Registrar, on being satisfied of the fact of death, grants an exemption from this section.